llanduyt/TerraFlood/README.md

 - 6 = probably flooded forest (PFF)
 - 7 = invisible forest (IF)

 Alternatively, the algorithm can be ran over an area outside Flanders.
-To do so, L227-254 should be run, and the following layers should be provided:
+To do so, L227-254 should be ran, and the following layers should be provided:
 - VV band of flood image
 - VH band of flood image
 - VV band of ref. image